 Applications are made to a course and a first choice of campus.
 If the course is oversubscribed at your first choice you will be automatically considered for alternative sites and may be made an offer without a further application.

-You will receive an automated email from the Admissions department confirming that we have received your application.
-You will then be invited into an Information Session which will generally be on a Monday afternoon at 2.00 - 4.00pm in room 9.25 at the Cardonald Campus, between February and May 2018.
+You will receive an automated email for the Admissions department confirming that we have received your application.
+You will then be invited into a Virtual Information Session between February and May 2021.
+All applicants will be shown a presentation on the course and will get the opportunity to ask questions.

-Successful applicants will be asked to attend a warm-up session in June where they will get further information on student funding, joining instructions and induction dates.
+Successful applicants will be asked to attend an information session in June where you will get further information on student funding, joining instructions, induction dates and meet other students coming onto the course.